From Baseline to Game Day

 The data is ultimately for the athlete.
 To understand who they are.

-Those questions signal genuine investment — and genuine investment changes behaviour.
+Athletes started asking questions.
+What does my asymmetry mean?
+Why is my G-Load higher this week?
+What changed after my treatment session?
+Those questions signal genuine investment, and genuine investment changes behaviour.
 Athletes who understand their data make better decisions about recovery, sleep, and self-management.

 What a season of continuous data changed